LassoSoft/LassoGuide/lasso_guide_source/server/platform-overview.rst

 patches need to be applied.

 Object types and methods can be compiled ahead of time using the Lasso compiler (:program:`lassoc`).
-The result of this compilation is a dynamic library which can be automatically loaded on demand when the type or method is first required.
+The result of this compilation is a dynamic library that can be automatically loaded on demand when the type or method is first required.
 This helps keep unused data out of memory, improves startup time, and lets an application be built and deployed in a modular manner.

 Lasso Server
 ============

-Lasso Server is a suite of tools and methodologies for developing, serving, and administering data-driven web sites written in the Lasso language.
+Lasso Server offers a suite of tools and methodologies for developing, serving, and administering data-driven web sites written in the Lasso language.
 Lasso Server operates with any web server supporting FastCGI, such as Apache, IIS, lighttpd, and nginx.
 A full complement of methods and objects are included for accessing web server parameters and variables as well as for encoding and decoding data and for responding to requests.

 Lasso Server provides an object model for programmatically building response documents in addition to a simple template mode for creating or customizing